Quantum advantage in a unified scenario and secure detection of resources: Our task

 After completion of each round, Bob announces his conclusion regarding $x_i$.
 So, based on the inputs of Alice and Bob and the output of Bob, the Manager constructs the conditional probabilities $p^s(i|x_i,j)$ after repeating the procedure for many rounds.
 These are the probabilities of successfully identifying `$i$' when a random `$x_i$' and `$j$' is given.
 If Alice communicates a classical bit then it is known that

-The above inequality is due to the optimal success probability achievable in the classical case given just after Proposition \ref{prop1}.
+The above inequality is due to the optimal success probability achievable in the classical case.
 If the above inequality is violated then Alice sends a qubit to Bob.
 We further want to prove that if individual values of $p^s(i|x_i,j)$ is greater than $1/2$ $\forall i,j$, then the ensemble which is used by Alice for encoding in the quantum case must contain quantum coherence \cite{Streltsov17}.
+We define this coherence as `universal'.
 However, we start with the following definition:

 \begin{definition}{[Coherence of an ensemble]} We consider an ensemble of pure states $\{\ket{\phi_i}\}_i$.
 If it is not possible to find any basis under which all states $\ket{\phi_i}$ are diagonal then we say that the ensemble contains coherence. \end{definition}